FunJumping/NeoGameSDK_TS/BlaCat_en.md

 }
 ```

-### 4、Recharge
+### 4. Recharge
-#### 1）、Initiate Recharge（makeRecharge）
+#### 1).
+Initiate Recharge(makeRecharge)
-Client application initiates a recharge interface，initiates a payment transaction on the chain。The following is a payment of 0.001 sgas code
+Client application initiates a recharge interface，initiates a payment transaction on the chain.The following is a payment of 0.001 sgas code
 ```
   var params = { count: "0.001", extString: "makeRecharge" };